-Fighting Allegations Of Child Abuse And Neglect
+Fighting CPS Removal And Allegations Of Child Abuse And Neglect

 Child abuse and neglect are considered such serious offenses that they are charged as felony crimes in most cases.
 These offenses can result in jail or prison time and a permanent black mark on your criminal record.
 Aside from the criminal case, Michigan’s Child Protective Services (CPS) may try to remove your child from your home and terminate your parental rights.

-At Jocuns Law Firm, my staff and I fully understand the gravity of the situation and the urgency.
+At Jocuns Law Firm, my team and I fully understand the gravity of the situation and the urgency.
 We also know that accusations of child abuse and child neglect can arise from malicious motivations, to get revenge for a perceived wrong or to gain advantage in family court proceedings.

 I have experience defending criminal charges as well as fighting CPS removal, in Lapeer County and surrounding jurisdictions of Michigan.
 Call my firm right away at 810-498-2772 to set up a free consultation.